F4HVO/handi-finder/README.md

 - Send the gerber files to your favorite PCB factory (OSH Park, Elecrow, AllPCB, ...).
 - Get the components (see BOM below)
 - Assemble (hot air station or reflow oven recommended, but a frying pan and sand can do the trick)
+- Then add antennas : rigid wire of 48cm on each side, between ANT1 and ANT1GND (and ANT2-ANT2GND respectively).
+Make a bow shape by bending the wire to form 3 edges (two of 17cm and one of 12cm).
+- Have fun.

 ## BOM
 All capacitors and resistors are 0805.